 And the Chase United MileagePlus Explorer card currently has a sign-up bonus of 50,000 United Airlines miles after meeting minimum spending requirements (instead of the usual bonus of 30,000 United Airlines miles).
 This is good deal, because you can book Star Alliance partner award seats with United Airlines miles.

-The Chase British Airways Visa Signature® Card currently offers 75,000 British Airways Avios points after meeting minimum spending requirements.
+The Chase British Airways Visa Signature® Card currently offers up to 100,000 British Airways Avios points after meeting minimum spending requirements.
 And you can use the sign-up bonus to book flights on Oneworld partner airlines.
 British Airways has a distance-based award chart, so shorter award flights are very economical.

 The AMEX Hilton cards are also excellent.
 There always seem to be opportunities for new cards which earn points you can use for all Hilton hotels across the globe.